alvinj/Lightsaber/README.md

 Installation/Configuration
 --------------------------

-You can find information about how to install and run the Lightsaber application at this URL:
+You can see a short video demo of Lightsaber, and learn how to install and run it at this URL:

 * http://alvinalexander.com/lightsaber